VaultTree/vault-tree/features/contracts/readme.md

   - The **Vaults** section, which can be any collection of _vaults_ that form the contract.
 * The way in which you, the contract author, organize the vaults will determine the **Self-Enforcing Terms** of your contract.
-* Each vault will typically contain either an **external data** string that is provided by one of the contract participants, or a key to anther vault.
+* Each vault will typically contain either an **external input** string that is provided by one of the contract participants, or a key to anther vault.

 ### Writing and Simulating Contracts